When will opening statements be heard in Karen Read's retrial?

-Jury selection presses on for a seventh day on Wednesday in Karen Read's second murder trial, with at least four more jurors needed before opening statements can begin.
+Jury selection is set to continue for an eighth day on Thursday in Karen Read's second murder trial, and it could be nearing an end with just one more juror needed before opening statements can begin.

-There have been twelve jurors so far selected — three were seated on Tuesday, and one was dropped, bringing the total to a dozen.
-Judge Beverly Cannone wants at least 16 before the trial moves ahead.
+There were three new jurors selected Wednesday, bringing the total to 15, just one away from the 16 that Judge Beverly Cannone wants seated before the trial moves forward.

 WATCH ANYTIME FOR FREE